Resource: aws_eip_association#

 - The private IP address associated with the Elastic IP address.public_ip

-- Public IP address of Elastic IP.
+- The public IP address of Elastic IP.

 Import#